adhocteam/ca-alert/README.md

 ### Assign one leader and hold that person accountable

-We assigned Leanna Miller Sharkey as the product manager for this project.
-She is a technical project manager for our vets.gov program, where we have a strong relationship with the contracting officer, and has led teams to many successful product launches.
-The development team worked smoothly, with constant communication and daily standups that allowed her to lead the program.
+We assigned Leanna Miller Sharkey as the Product Manager for this project.
+The development team worked smoothly, with constant communication and daily standups that allowed her to lead the product.

 ### Bring in experienced teams

 We chose the technical team for this project from the most senior members of the company.
 While the team was small, we have a wide range of experience with building web and mobile applications, deploying them, and maintaining them in production.
 Because we were not working with a government agency, government officers were not solicited for the project.

 ### Choose a modern technology stack